ichung08/ichung08/README.md

 I'm currently studying Cognitive Systems 🧠 (focusing on Computer Science) at UBC, in Vancouver, BC.

-Send me at isaackcchung8@gmail.com — I'd love to chat! 😄
+Send me a message at isaackcchung8@gmail.com — I'd love to chat! 😄